dschuurman/jtmap/README.md

 `brew install git`

 Python ver.
-3.x is required.
+3.7 or later is required.
 To install dependencies, type the following in a terminal:

 ```
 pip3 install adif_io geopy matplotlib scipy